cambridge-cares/TheWorldAvatar/Agents/AQMeshInputAgent/README.md

 ### Run the agent

-The agent has three routes, a status route, a retrieve route and a instantiateGeoLocation route.
+The agent has four routes, a status route, a retrieve route, a stop scheduler route and a instantiateGeoLocation route.
 A description for each route is provided below.

 #### Status route